-- (2) The speaker of the county assembly shall examine the motion and the list of supporting members submitted under subsection (1) and, if satisfied that the motion- - (a) complies with section 13, approve the motion and notify the member within two days; or - (b) does not comply with section 13, decline to approve the motion and inform the member within two days giving reasons for the refusal. - (3) The member of the National Assembly who intends to move a motion under subsection (1) shall give notice of the approved motion within seven days of approval of the motion under subsection 2(a). - (4) The member shall move the motion within fourteen days of giving notice under subsection (3). - (5) The Clerk of the county assembly shall, at least seven days before the date on which the motion is to be moved in the assembly- - (a) serve the Governor with a copy of the motion; and - (b) invite the Governor to appear and be heard by the county assembly specifying the date, time and place for the hearing. - (6) If a motion under subsection (4) is supported by at least two-thirds of all the members of the county assembly- - (a) the Speaker of the county assembly shall inform the Speaker of the Senate of that resolution within three days; and
+(2) The Speaker of the county assembly shall examine the motion and the list of supporting members submitted under subsection (1) and, if satisfied that the motion-

+- (a) complies with section 13, approve the motion and notify the member within four days; or - (b) does not comply with section 13, decline to approve the motion and inform the member within four days giving reasons for the refusal. - (3) If the Speaker fails to respond within seven days of receiving the motion under subsection (2)- - (a) the motion shall be taken to have been approved to: and - (b) the member of the county assembly may proceed to give a notice of motion under subsection 4. - (4) The Member of the county assembly who intends to move the motion under subsection (1) shall give notice of the approved motion within seven days of approval of the motion under subsection (2) (a) or (3) (a). - (5) The Member shall move the motion within fourteen sitting days of giving notice under subsection (4). - (6) Within two days of a member of the county assembly giving notice under subsection (4), the Clerk of the county assembly shall advertise in a newspaper of nationwide circulation- - (a) the particulars of the motion; and - (b) calling for submission of written memoranda from the public in relation to the charges against the governor within five days. - (7) The Clerk of the county assembly shall, at least seven days before the date on which the motion is to be moved in the assembly- - (a) serve the Governor with- - (i) a copy of the motion; and - (ii) copies of the written memoranda submitted under subsection (6) (b) - (b) invite the Governor to appear and be heard by the county assembly specifying the date, time and place for the hearing. - (8) If a motion under subsection (5) is supported by at least two-thirds of all the members of the county assembly-

-- (b) the Governor shall continue to perform the functions of the office of Governor pending the outcome of the proceedings required by this Act. - 15.
-The Speaker of the county assembly shall, for the purposes of section 14(6)(a), submit to the Speaker of the Senate-
+- (a) the Speaker of the county assembly shall inform the Speaker of the Senate of that resolution within three days; and - (b) the Governor shall continue to perform the functions of the office of Governor pending the outcome of the proceedings required by this Act. - 15.
+The Speaker of the county assembly shall, for the purposes of section 14 (8) (a), submit to the Speaker of the Senate-